visserle/AnkiOps/README.md

 Deck1__Subdeck1.md
 ```

-The file name maps to the Anki deck name, where `__` becomes the subdeck delimiter `::` in Anki.
-Common repository files such as `README.md` are ignored.
-The local `.ankiops.db` file is the heart of AnkiOps.
-It connects the `note_key` values in the Markdown files to Anki's internal note IDs, manages all media and note type definitions, and tracks the last sync state of the collection for fast updates.
+The `.ankiops.db` file is the heart of AnkiOps.
+It connects the `note_key` values in the Markdown files to Anki's internal note IDs.

 ### Note Types

-> [!NOTE]
+> [!TIP]
 > AnkiOps only acts on note types defined within the `note_types/` folder.

 AnkiOps automatically infers the note type for each note by a set of identifying field labels (e.g. `Q:` for Question, `A:` for Answer).
 These labels are defined in `note_type.yaml` for each note type.
-Using the default, a note with `Q:` and `A:` labels is an `AnkiOpsQA` note type. `note_type.yaml` defines field names, field labels, card templates, and which labels identify the note type.
+By default, a note with `Q:` and `A:` labels is an `AnkiOpsQA` note type. `note_type.yaml` defines field names, field labels, card templates, and which labels identify the note type.

 ```text
 note_types/